 Our Rodent Genetic Engineering Laboratory locations are in the vivarium on the ground floor of Skirball Institute for Biomolecular Medicine; in room 334 of the Medical Science Building; and in the barrier vivarium on the second floor of the Alexandria Center for Life Science, West Tower.

 How to Acknowledge the Rodent Genetic Engineering Laboratory

-If you have used instruments, technologies, expertise, or data provided by NYU School of Medicine’s Rodent Genetic Engineering Laboratory in research that is published in any form or used in grant applications, we appreciate being acknowledged.
+If you have used instruments, technologies, expertise, or data provided by NYU Langone’s Rodent Genetic Engineering Laboratory in research that is published in any form or used in grant applications, we appreciate being acknowledged.
 Please submit this acknowledgement form with your service request.